 Official Kansas Boating Course

 The BOATsmart!
-Kansas Boating Safety Course is approved and accredited by the Kansas Department of Wildlife, Parks and Tourism.
+Kansas Boating Safety Course is approved and accredited by the Kansas Department of Wildlife and Parks.
 With more than 3,000 Five Star Reviews, we’re proud to be recognized as an official Kansas State Boating Course and the choice of boaters in Kansas.

 NASBLA & Coast Guard Approved

 The BOATsmart!
 Kansas Boating Safety Course is officially recognized by the United States Coast Guard as meeting the standards of the National Recreational Boating Safety Program.
 BOATsmart!’s online Kansas Boating Safety Course is approved by the National Association of State Boating Law Administrators (NASBLA) as it meets and exceeds U.S. Boating Education Standards.
 NASBLA develops education standards for boating safety and represents boating law administrators in all 50 states and U.S. territories.

 From anywhere, on any device at any time.

 Our animated and narrated Boating Safety Course is perfect for all ages.
 Study from your Smartphone, Tablet or Desktop and switch between devices at any time.
 BOATsmart! automatically tracks your progress so you can study at your own pace.

 A Kansas Boater Education Card proves that you’ve obtained the knowledge needed to safely operate a motorized boat on Kansas waterways.
 All boat operators born on or after January 1st, 1989 are required to get certified to legally operate a motorized boat or PWC within the state.

 WHERE CAN I GET MY KANSAS BOATING LICENSE?